slowernews/wisdom-tldr/README.md

 > *'So much depends on reputation – guard it with your life -- Robert Greene (5th law of power)*

+> *'Seek respect, not attention.
+It lasts longer.'*

 ===
 ###On leadership and influence